ibm-cloud-docs/openwhisk/z_archive_serviceauth.md

     ```
     {: pre}

-3. Deploy the template, using a custom package name and the name of your {{site.data.keyword.cos_short}} bucket as environment variables.
+3. Deploy the template, using a custom package name and the name of your {{site.data.keyword.cos_full_notm}} bucket as environment variables.
     ```
     PACKAGE_NAME=<name> BUCKET_NAME=<name> ibmcloud fn deploy -m manifest.yaml
     ```